syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/ColumnDragAndDrop.md

 {% endhighlight %}

-## How to disable dropping at a particular position
+## How to cancel dropping at a particular position

-Dropping at a particular position can be canceled by handling `QueryColumnDragging` event and using conditions based on `QueryColumnDraggingReason`.
+Dropping at a particular position can be canceled by handling the `QueryColumnDragging` event, and conditions based on `QueryColumnDraggingReason`.
 Refer to the following code sample to cancel dropping at a particular position:

 {% highlight c# %}